Does It Matter Where Place My Air Condenser to Be Effective?

-One of the reasons why it’s so important to work with a high-quality contractor for all of your air conditioner installations is because there are many decisions that need to be made that can affect the overall performance of your new system.
+One of the reasons why it’s so important to work with a high-quality contractor for all of your air conditioner installations is that there are many decisions that need to be made that can affect the overall performance of your new system.
 One such decision is where to place your air conditioner’s condenser unit.
 Today we’re going to talk about why the placement of your condenser unit is so important and the things we consider when choosing where to put your unit!

 While the indoor portion of your air conditioner is responsible for removing heat from your home’s air, its job would be useless without the outdoor condenser unit.
 That’s because the condenser unit takes the heat that was removed from your home and actually expels it to the air outside.
 Without the condenser unit, the heat from your home would have nowhere to go!